AltaPay/plugin-magento1/README.md

     - Original price shown in the order details

 2.10.0
 * Improvements:
     - Added full support for multiple tax rates
     - Various improvements in order to support a certain gift card plugin
-* Bug fixture:
+* Bug fix:
     - Discounts and tax amounts with more than two digits

 2.9.1
-* Bug fixtures:
+* Bug fixes:
     - Potential quote duplicates at order creation
-    - Performance issues at load order and redirect to success page
+    - Performance fix at load order and redirect to success page

 2.9.0
 * Improvements: